Dealerdirect/guides/code-styling/mysql/README.md

 - Parameters SHOULD be specified by name
 - Operators MUST be surrounded by one space
 - Table names, column names and database names SHOULD NOT be surrounded with backticks
+- If a column name matches a keyword, the use of backticks is REQUIRED.

 ### Select queries